numoonchld/numoonchld.github.io/_drafts/internet-quotes.md

 <hr>

-"Hindsight is 20-20, but it doesn't help you win wars"
+"Hindsight is 20-20, but it doesn't win fights"

+"A loose cannon eventually points at your way" (unless you're the loose cannon)